 Keene Housing applied for a Mini Grant to spruce-up their on-site gym.
 The grant was used to purchase Medicine Balls, Kettle Bells, fitness mats and a rowing machine!

-Cheshire County used their grant to create a new quiet lactation space.
+Cheshire County used their grant to create a new lactation space.
 A refrigerator, table, comfortable chair and wall hangings were purchased with the funding.
-The new space provides a quiet and comfortable place for mothers to use in the event they wish to breastfeed their child or express breast milk.
-The room is available to Cheshire County employees and the public.
+The new space provides a quiet and comfortable place for mothers to use, and is available to Cheshire County employees and community members.

 Bensonwood-Unity Homes applied for a Mini Grant to install bicycle parking to accommodate employees who bike to work.
 However, (being a wood company) Bensonwood thought it seemed funny to install metal bike racks- so a “wooden bike rack” design contest was started!
 The winning design and designer are pictured!

 Ted McGreer, owner of Ted’s Shoe and Sport applied for a Mini Grant to go towards the cost of an AED (automated external defibrillator), and to train his entire staff in breathless CPR.
 Being located on Main Street, it was important to Ted that his staff was properly trained to deal with an emergency if one were to arise.